anibalgtx/cornerstone/README.md

     }
 ```

 4. Using front matters & inject.
 I have access to the customer data.
 When a user is logged in.
-I show a banner with email, name & phone.
+I show a banner with the user's email, name & phone.

 ```html
 {{#if customer.email}}